-Mr. John Chevedden, 2215 Nelson Avenue, No. 205, Redondo Beach, California 90278, submitted the following proposal.
+Mr. John Chevedden, 2215 Nelson Avenue, No. 205, Redondo Beach, California 90278, beneficial owner of 50 shares of our common stock, submitted the following proposal.
 The company is not responsible for any inaccuracies it contains.
 Our Board of Directors has recommended a vote AGAINST this stockholder proposal.